Pooch says 'Welcome to Toonhound!'Toonhound logo

 who is forcibly enlisted and thrown into the melee of a multi-national war against

 poverty.
-Incredible to see this comic strip tackling a subject that now, a decade
+Incredible to see this comic strip tackling a subject that now, fifteen

--or-more later, is the center of attention around the world.
-Then there was 'New
+years later, is the center of attention around the world.
+Then there was "New

 Again, genetic reasearch is one of the new millenium's main points of political